harpreet-singhh/assignment/README.md

 ### Create cart
-Endpoint:	/rest/cart
+Endpoint:	/rest/cart <br />
-Type:	POST
+Type:	POST <br />
-Description: Use this to insert a new item to a cart for the first time.
+Description: Use this to insert a new item to a cart for the first time. <br />

 ### Get cart
-Endpoint:	/rest/cart/{cartId}
+Endpoint:	/rest/cart/{cartId} <br />
-Type:	GET
+Type:	GET <br />
-Description: Returns the cart that exists with given cart id.
+Description: Returns the cart that exists with given cart id. <br />

 ### Update cart
-Endpoint:	/rest/cart/{cartId}
+Endpoint:	/rest/cart/{cartId} <br />
-Type:	PUT
+Type:	PUT <br />
-Description: Updated the cart with the given cart id with the product passed in the request.
+Description: Updated the cart with the given cart id with the product passed in the request. <br />

 ### Delete from cart
-Endpoint:	/rest/cart/{cartId}
+Endpoint:	/rest/cart/{cartId} <br />
-Type:	DELETE
+Type:	DELETE <br />
-Description: Delete a product in the given cart id.
+Description: Delete a product in the given cart id. <br />

 ### Checkout cart
-Endpoint:	/rest/cart/{cartId}/checkout
+Endpoint:	/rest/cart/{cartId}/checkout <br />
-Type:	GET
+Type:	GET <br />
-Description: Returns the cart id with details formatted.
+Description: Returns the cart id with details formatted. <br />

-All the endpoint's are secured with HTTP Basic Authentication.
-To invoke the endpoint's use the below details user name - admin password - secret
+All the endpoint's are secured with HTTP Basic Authentication.<br />
+To invoke the endpoint's use the below details:<br />
+user name - admin<br />
+password - secret

 ## Framework's and Libraries used